sisyphoscar/sisyphoscar/README.md

-Hello 🙌🏻 I'm Oscar, your friendly backend engineer at Shopline.
+Hello 🙌🏻 I'm Oscar, your friendly backend engineer at SHOPLINE.

 📝 Passionate about problem-solving, continuous learning, and sharing knowledge.